Need help funding your education?

 The Lehigh FLEX MBA can be completed at a part-time, flexible pace in order to fit your work schedule or personal lifestyle.
 Below is everything you need to know about tuition and expenses to consider which pace is right for you.

-FLEX MBA tuition at Lehigh is determined on a per credit hour basis.
-The cost per credit hour applies to international, domestic, part-time students.
+The FLEX MBA tuition at Lehigh is determined on a per credit hour basis, applicable to international, domestic, and part-time students.
+Program cost may vary.
+See details below.

 Tuition Deferment for Part-Time Students